Kassidy Sauvé

+Kassidy Sauvé (born May 19, 1996) is a Canadian ice hockey goaltender.
+She is signed in the Swedish Women's Hockey League (SDHL) with SDE Hockey through the 2025–26 season, and is concurrently signed in the Professional Women's Hockey League (PWHL) with the Toronto Sceptres during the latter part of their 2025 season on an emergency basis due to a player injury.

-Kassidy Sauvé (born May 19, 1996) is a Canadian ice hockey goaltender, currently signed with the Buffalo Beauts of the Premier Hockey Federation (PHF) for the 2022–23 season.
-She has previously played in the Finnish Naisten Liiga (NSML) with HPK Kiekkonaiset and was affiliated with the Professional Women's Hockey Players Association (PWHPA), representing the organization in showcases with the Calgary chapter, as Team Scotiabank, and the Toronto chapter, as Team Sonnet.
+She previously played in the Premier Hockey Federation (PHF) with the Buffalo Beauts, the Finnish Naisten Liiga (NSML) with HPK Hämeenlinna, and was affiliated with the Professional Women's Hockey Players Association (PWHPA), representing the organization in showcases with the Calgary chapter, as Team Scotiabank, and the Toronto chapter, as Team Sonnet.

 Playing career

 As a teenager, Sauvé played for the Whitby Wildcats in the boys' Eastern AAA Hockey League, making it to the 2012 OHL Cup.

+NCAA

 From 2014 to 2018, she played with the Ohio State Buckeyes women's ice hockey program in the Western Collegiate Hockey Association (WCHA) conference of the NCAA Division I. She missed the latter half of the 2014–15 season and the entire 2015–16 season recovering from surgery after suffering a number of hip and leg injures, including a bone lesion on her femur.
 Across 88 games in three seasons with Ohio State, she posted 22 shutouts, a university record.

 After graduating from Ohio State University, she joined the Clarkson Golden Knights women's ice hockey program in the ECAC Hockey conference of the NCAA Division I for the 2018–19 season as a postgraduate player.
 Posting a .937 save percentage (SV%) with Clarkson and setting a university record for saves, she was named to the ECAC Third All-Star Team and was twice named ECAC Goaltender of the Month.